-Every day is a working day at the Sorrento Centre Farm, but on Mondays during the Five Weeks of Summer, Farmer Angelo takes a break from field work to welcome guests and show them around for a short tour.
+Every day is a working day at the Sorrento Retreat and Conference Centre Farm, but on Mondays throughout summer, Farmer Angelo takes a break from field work to welcome guests and show them around for a short tour.

 Did you know?
 In late 2008 Mary Rawson donated her eight acre farm property to the Sorrento Centre, with the provision that the land is used while maintaining the natural habitat for local songbirds.